spryker/jarvis/tmp/README.md

 # TMP

 All responses from the API will be stored there.
-Each project x hash will get its own file.
+Each project will get its own file.